irissiri7/VirtualNutritionClinic/README.md

 implement the ICommand interface, declaring an Execute() method for all commands.

-Lastly, a set of smaller classes have been constructed to support the major enteties, for example a smoothie bar has objects of type smoothie and a smoothie has objects of type food.
-Hopefully somewhat self explanatory.
+Lastly, a set of smaller classes have been constructed to support the major enteties, for example the smoothie bar has objects of type smoothie and a smoothie has objects of type food.
+Hopefully somewhat self explanatory in the code base.

 Well, enjoy!